 We are an antiracist organization.

-We recognize the brutal and complex systems of oppression, privilege, and white supremacy that impact and shape our community, schools, and daily lives.
+We recognize the brutal and complex systems of oppression, privilege, and systemic racism that impact and shape our community, schools, and daily lives.
 It is our collective responsibility to help dismantle these systems.
 We recognize that everyone is socialized with biases, many of them rooted in the racist systems that surround us.
 As an antiracist organization, we must identify racist policies, practices, and procedures and do our part to replace these with antiracist ones; with policies, practices, and procedures that focus on equality and address the harm that racist policies have caused.